One of the most significant factors for the success of a project over time is a wise use of money.

 When our kids want to buy something, even if we can afford it financially, we must teach our kids to appreciate a purchase, After all, if we give in to his/her every whim, he/she won't achieve financial responsibility and appreciate what he/she gets.

-You should also ask questions such as: Does the child really need this?
-Does price pay off?
+You should also ask questions such as 'Does the child really need this?
+Does the price pay off?
 What will he/she do with it?
-What would he/she have to give up in return?
+What would he/she have to give up in return?'
 And more.
-The intention is to make the child make an informed economic decision before making the purchase.
+The intention is to make the child make an informed financial decision before making the purchase.

-An example of specifically low-cost effective advertising:
+An example of effective, low-cost marketing:

 Wright & Dickson is a company who specializes in blenders.
-The blender market is very competitive and Wright & Dickson didn't have enough money to invest in a mass advertising medium.
+The blender market is very competitive, and Wright & Dickson didn't have enough money to invest in a mass advertising medium.

-The owner of the company had a hobby: He used to check how good his blenders were by shred different objects.
+The owner of the company had a hobby: He used to check how good his blenders were by different shred objects.

 The company decided to upload a short video to YouTube - where you can see the owner of the company shredding one of the odd things he used to shred.